 March 4: Herbert Hoover became president.
 His laissez-faire economic policies did little to stop the Depression.
 He believed a free market economy would allow the forces of capitalism to fix any economic downturn.
 As a result, he lowered the top income tax rate from 25 percent to 24 percent.

 August: The economic activity from the Roaring Twenties reached its peak.
 After that, it started to contract.
 It was the true start of the Great Depression.
-That same month, the Fed raised the discount rate from 5 percent to 6 percent to prevent inflation and defend the gold standard.
+That same month, the Federal Reserve raised the discount rate from 5 percent to 6 percent to prevent inflation and defend the gold standard.

 October 24: Black Thursday kicked off the stock market crash of 1929.
 Stock prices immediately fell 11 percent.
 Wall Street bankers bought stocks, so only 2 percent was lost by the time the market closed.

-October 25 and 26: Stocks gained 1 percent on Friday, but lost 1 percent during a half-day of trading on Saturday.
+October 25 and 26: Stocks gained one percent on Friday, but lost one percent during a half-day of trading on Saturday.

 October 28: On Black Monday, stocks prices fell 13 percent.

 October 29: On Black Tuesday, the market lost another 12 percent as a record 16 million shares were traded.
 When banks intervened this time, they worsened the panic.

 November 23: The stock market hit bottom and began trading sideways.

 December: The unemployment rate was still just 3.2 percent.
 Since unemployment is a lagging indicator, it hadn't started to worsen yet.

 There were 650 bank failures.
 As banks failed, it reduced the money supply because there was less credit available.
 That meant each dollar was worth more.
 As the value of the dollar rose, prices fell.
 That reduced revenue for businesses.
 It also meant that debt now cost more for lenders to pay back.
 That created a ripple effect of personal and business bankruptcies.